tingkaiwu/tingkaiwu.github.io/source/_posts/deep-dive-into-middleware-2.md

 description: How to build a Middleware?
 feature:
 ---
-Continued from the previous article ([Dive into Middleware - Introduction](http://tingkaiwu.com/2019/01/29/deep-dive-into-middleware-1/)).
+Continued from the previous article ([Dive into Middleware: Introduction](http://tingkaiwu.com/2019/01/29/deep-dive-into-middleware-1/)).
 Let's continue to talk about how to use Middleware.
 The following is a Dummy Middleware, which represents the basic architecture of a Middleware, which can also be expressed by ES6 Arrow Function:
 <!-- more -->

 ```sh